alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **4. Version Control**

-> -   Used Git for version control.
+ -   Used Git for version control.
-> -   Branches were created to work on alternative layout and buttons.
+ -   Branches were created to work on alternative grid layout.
-> -   The branches were then merged with the master branch after any conflicts were addressed.
+ -   The branches were then merged with the master branch after any conflicts were addressed.

 **4. Project Deployment**

 I built website using **gitpod** and **GitHub** to host the repository.